Hiroyuki Igarashi: Family

 On September 14, 2012, it was personally announced by Hiro and Aya Ueto that they registered their marriage after two years of dating.
 They had met through a mutual acquaintance, who was the dance instructor for the idol group Z-1 of which Aya was a former member.

 On April 12, 2015, Aya Ueto revealed that she was pregnant with the couple's first child.
 Their first daughter was born on August 19, 2015.
 On June 12, 2019, it was announced via official news outlets that the couple were expecting their second child.
 On July 27, 2019, the birth of their second child, a boy, was announced.
+The couple welcomed their third child, a son, on June 22, 2023.

 Other

-On April 17, 2014, Hiro attended the “Spring Garden Party” hosted by the Emperor and Empress of Japan.
+On April 17, 2014, Hiro attended the "Spring Garden Party" hosted by the Emperor and Empress of Japan.
 On October 6 of the same year, he was invited to attend the wedding reception for Noriko Senge and Kunimaro Senge due to his friendship with the Senge family.